bcfletcher/Halloween-Projects/3d Printing/KY-008 Laser and Detector/readme.txt

 4) Coliao 5pcs Laser Sensor Module Non-Modulator Tube Laser Receiver Module with 5pcs KY-008 650nm Laser Transmitter Module
 6) Zhengmy 8 Packs Threaded Spike Flood Light Ground Stake Metal Replacement Stakes for Solar Lights Outdoor LED with 8 Hex Screws for Gardens Yard Path Lawn 6.3 Inches(Black)

-These are laser transmitter and receiver posts I used with my Raspberry Pico.
+the above are the laser transmitter and receiver posts I use with my Raspberry Pico.
+I couple the Pico with the below relay DaFuRui relay  module which attached to the laster detector.
+The SB Components board is connected to 4 animatronics from eithe home depot or spirit halloween. the DaFuRui is connect to do GPIO pins on the Pico.

-1) DaFuRui 5v Relay Module，8Pack 1 Channel Relay Module 5v Relays Board with Optocoupler Support High/Low Level Trigger for Arduino Relays
+1) DaFuRui 5v Relay Module，8Pack 1 Channel Relay Module 5v Relays Board with Optocoupler Support High/Low Level Trigger for Arduino Relays (from Amazon)
 2) Raspberry Pi Pico Relay Board from SB Components (https://shop.sb-components.co.uk/products/raspberry-pi-pico-relay-board)

-the entire setup is designed to be able to control 4 amimatronics (from home depot and spirit halloween) using a single laser transmitter/detector